FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Creates a new alias for the model
+Creates a new alias for the model.

 ### method add-column